Will Tesla (NASDAQ:TSLA) go out of business in 2025? It is a question that is often pondered by investors and Tesla’s vehicle owners.

 ---|---|

-When compared to the adjusted current liabilities, Tesla’s liquid assets, which include cash, short-term deposits, and receivables, have an even greater margin.
+With a lesser amount of liabilities, Tesla’s liquid assets, which include cash, short-term investments, and accounts receivable, would have an even greater margin.

 Conclusion

-This is because the company’s available liquid assets reported in fiscal 3Q 2023 are more than sufficient to cover the upcoming liabilities.
+This is because the company’s available liquid assets reported in fiscal 3Q 2024 were more than sufficient to cover the upcoming liabilities right up to 3Q 2025 or 30 Sept 2025.

 References and Credits

-1. All financial figures presented in this article were obtained and referenced from Tesla’s quarterly and annual reports, SEC filings, press releases, investor presentations, etc., which are available at Tesla Financial Reports.
+1. All financial figures presented in this article were obtained and referenced from Tesla’s annual reports published in this page: Tesla Financial Reports.

 Disclosure